-Educational Qualifications Experience Knowledge and Skills Language and IT Proficiency Advanced University Degree/ Masters in applied economics, development studies, migration, social sciences and Public Policy, or related fields relevant to the Consultancy Minimum of fifteen years of work experience in the areas of development (economics and social issues) development policy analysis and with field surveys in Mauritius Excellent written and oral English.
+Educational Qualificatio ns Experience Knowledge and Skills Language and IT Proficiency Advanced University Degree/ master's in applied economic s, developm ent studies, migration, social sciences and Public Policy, or Minimum of fifteen years of work experience in the areas of development (economics, public policy, migration, and social issues) in developing countries or countries of similar human development index as Mauritius development policy analysis and with field surveys in similar countries as Mauritius or similar developing contexts.
+Excellent written and oral English.
 Knowledge of French would be an advantage.
-Fully IT Literate, including use of teleconferencing 30 MARKS 40 MARKS 20 MARKS 10 MARKS
+Fully IT Literate, including use of teleconferencing